 If you don’t consume dairy – bone broth, powdered bones, and eggshells will supply you with plenty elemental calcium

-You might ask eggshells and bones!?
+You might ask, eggshells and bones!?
 Yes, powdered bones are easy to make and make a great seasoning.
-Eggshells truly sound odd at first, but you can powder them too or like me – just eat the eggs as a whole.
+Eggshells truly sound odd at first, but you can powder them too, or like me – just eat the eggs as a whole.
 Additionally, those animal sources contain far more than calcium, they also contain boron, peptides, calcium in a very bioavailable form, and glycine.
-Boron is linked to sexual health and glycine can improve your methionine-to-glycine ratio if you consume a lot of muscle meat.
+Boron is linked to sexual health, and glycine can improve your methionine-to-glycine ratio if you consume a lot of muscle meat.
+But it does not end there, to store and use calcium effectively you also need to have an eye on Vitamin K, Vitamin D, and the parathyroid hormone.
+If all of those are in check, your body uses calcium optimally.

 Salt – we are contained Oceans on Legs